curranvince/OOAD-Projects/Project7/README.md

 Web Version Notes:
 If UI is weird, going fullscreen should fix it
-Can save/load games within a session (until you close tab) Quit button freezes app (not webpage) instead of closing it, youc an just close the tab its open in to quit
+Can save/load games within a session (until you close tab) Quit button freezes app (not webpage) so instead of using quit, you can just close the tab its open in to quit